Zigotote/barbu_score/README.md

 Every changes should be tested.
 Before pushing, please check ```fvm flutter test``` result is OK.
 A Github action also runs on each PR to check tests status.

 Code coverage can be monitored with lcov.
-This tool can be installed with `sudo apt-get install lcov -y`.
+This tool **only works on Mac and Linux** for now, and can be installed with `sudo apt-get install lcov -y`.
 To generate code coverage files, use these commands :

 ```
 fvm flutter test --coverage